From Ukraine exile to scoring against Chelsea: Trial star Lorenzen wants to crack English football | Goal.com

 Full-time: Chelsea 1-1 Dons.
 A very encouraging display from a Wimbledon side that included several first-teamers.
 Both sides fielded a mix of youth and experience with Chelsea including Victor Moses and Danny Drinkwater. #AFCW pic.twitter.com/ixhSs9fnbA— AFC Wimbledon (@AFCWimbledon) September 15, 2020

-Despite having played at Wimbledon, the winger, represented by AGM Sports Agency, is looking towards the Championship after already experiencing top-flight football ahead of his ill-fated move to Ukraine.
+Despite having played at Wimbledon, the winger is looking towards the Championship after already experiencing top-flight football ahead of his ill-fated move to Ukraine.

-The 25-year-old has lined up alongside Champions League winner Serge Gnabry, while he has also represented Uganda at international level.
+The 25-year-old has also represented Uganda at international level.
 Having grown up in Germany, his return to England is about coming back to the place of his birth to rediscover the country he left as a little boy.

 "My mother worked in London in the early 90s and my father came from Uganda to study here and they met," he added.
 "At the age of four, I left for Germany after they split up after my birth.
 My memories of this country are very blurry.
 Everything feels new but familiar here.